Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 Venting FlamesA deadly group-wide AoE.Hide behind normal cubes to avoid certain death.
 Tanks should aim to position the boss close enough to the cube, so everyone has enough time to hide.

 The good news is that if someone reaches the end of the belt, they can press the small button on the wall to stop it altogether, flame traps included.
-Some classes, like Demon Hunters, can use their increased mobility to skip most traps and quickly disarm the contraption.
-The same goes for Warriors with their Heroic Leap or Warlocks with their portals.

 When you reach the city, you will have to deal with several waves of defensive measures before you proceed further: